 In March 2018 it made a planning application to Hackney to convert the building into luxury offices and flats.
 The application incorrectly described the building as vacant - although at the time there were more than 25 independent small traders on the ground floor, 60 artists in occupation of the 1st and 2nd floors and street market storage.

-On 11 October 2018 Larochette's lessee, which managed the Shopping Village, wrote to all the indoor market traders stating " we have been in discussions with London Borough of Hackney and the Metropolitan Police who both have been considering applying to the Court for a Closure Order of the Ridley Road Shopping Village due to numerous allegations of anti-social behavior etc....Unfortunately despite all our efforts the police have now served us with a notice".
+Following a police raid, in which cannabis and cash were found, on 11 October 2018 Larochette's lessee, which managed the Shopping Village, wrote to all the indoor market traders stating " we have been in discussions with London Borough of Hackney and the Metropolitan Police who both have been considering applying to the Court for a Closure Order of the Ridley Road Shopping Village due to numerous allegations of anti-social behavior etc....Unfortunately despite all our efforts the police have now served us with a notice".
 The letter gave all of the traders just 14 days notice to get out, despite many having traded there for decades.
 In parallel, the artists on the two upper floors were also told to leave by 31 December.

 An ITV news report from November 2018

 Now new evidence has emerged of Hackney Council officers' involvement in the planned closure of the Shopping Village.
 Minutes of a meeting last month, with street market traders to discuss new licensing conditions, record Hackney's Service Area Manager boasting about "all the great work the markets team have done to improve ASB, closed down the indoor market...etc.".
 But as Hackney's Area Manager should know, the Shopping Village was not closed.
-(We're paying for all that great work.
+(We're paying for all that "great work".
 Thanks guys!
 Ed)

 The Shopping Village is still trading.
 Despite repeated demands from the owner's lawyers for vacant possession, the indoor market traders stood firm.
 With support from the Save Ridley Road community campaign the traders formed an association, crowdfunded, instructed solicitors and finally reached agreement with the owners to remain in occupation until development actually takes place and then with further benefits should that happen.